Why exchange God’s truth for your lie?

 The lie is deceit that you are holding onto, perhaps even without being aware.

-This sin-management approach relegates our lives to settle for a life of yo-yo mediocrity as followers of Jesus.
+Such a sin-management approach relegates our lives to settle for a life of yo-yo mediocrity as followers of Jesus.
 God wired our brains to groove whatever we focus on, whether good or bad.
-When our problem or our brokenness is the focal point, we unintentionally deepen this pathway in our brain.
-Become solution oriented.
+When our problem or our brokenness is the focal point, we unintentionally deepen this negative pathway in our brain.

 True NT Christianity never promises freedom from persecution or loss.
+Nor does it promise freedom for our own agenda, plans and values.
 Instead, God promises freedom through His caring, “with you” presence in the midst of trials and pain.
+The freedom God fashioned us for in Genesis 1 and 2 is freedom to pursue our highest and best.
+Such freedom is an all-in wholehearted pursuit of Him so as intimate allies we serve the best of others.
 Have you yet learned to embrace God’s present grace, so you bounce well from tough times?

 It’s crucial how we approach the Bible to allow it to change us as God’s sharp sword as we respond in obedience of faith (Hebrews 4:12-13).